kwesthaus/UrbanRain/README.md

     python3 urban_rain.py -p 80-81 port -sU 192.168.1.1
         Unprivileged UDP connect scan (without host detection) on ports 80 and 81 of a single ip address.

-    python3 urban_rain.py both -sP 192.168.1.32
-        Host detection then an unprivileged PING scan on a single ip address.

     python3 urban_rain.py port -sU 192.168.1.100-192.168.1.110
         Port scan on the default set of ports of a dashed range of ip addresses.